 I also did not want to push him for Batalik and respected his decision, leaving Batalik for another trip at another time.
 We drove down to Kargil and took a turn towards Hunderman Village.
 Please click on the link above to continue reading the next part of this travelogue.

 I hope the travelogue, pictures, and information above on Hambuting La Pass were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.